PHYSO 101 – HUMAN PHYSIOLOGY

 solve problems in physiology and medicine.

-Grades are assigned based on points earned in quizzes, written exams,
+Grades are assigned based on points earned in exams,

-laboratory exercises, summaries of current research, and a final exam as
+chapter quizzes and discussions, laboratory activities, summaries of current research, and a final exam as

 follows (also see course outline):